weweb-assets/ww-icon/AI.md

 When put inside a ww-button, do not forget to ad the proper margin to the left or right.

 Properties:
-- fontSize: number - Size of icon in pixels
+- fontSize: number - Size of icon in pixels.
+(Mandatory)
-- color: string - Color of icon (name, hex, RGB/RGBA)
+- color: string - Color of icon (name, hex, RGB/RGBA).
+(Mandatory)
 - icon: string - Icon code/class name.
-Default: "wwi wwi-icon"
+Default: "wwi wwi-icon" (Mandatory)

 Children: none